popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 Finally, what about *whole-genome* simulations?
 Chromosomes segregate independently,
-so between-chromosome correlations are possible but can only be induced by fairly extreme situations, such as intense selection (@Bulmer1971, @Lara2022) though this can be simulated in follow-up forward-in-time simulations (@Haller2018, @Gaynor2020).
+so between-chromosome correlations are possible but can only be induced by fairly extreme situations, such as intense directional or stabilising selection on multiple loci across chromosomes (@Bulmer1971, @Lara2022).
+However, this situation can be simulated in follow-up forward-in-time simulations (@Haller2018, @Gaynor2020).
 For this reason, we tend to simulate chromosomes independently, and few (TODO:any? if so, find them) simulators have mechanisms to simulate multiple chromosomes simultaneously.